FarronF/limerick-council-meetings/meetings/2024/12/11-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st November 2024.md

 Councillor O’Sullivan (T) also told the meeting he would like to see an increase in Active

+travel funding for the District of Cappamore-Kilmallock.
+---
-travel funding for the District of Cappamore-Kilmallock.--- Councillor Stokes (N) requested an update on the bin waiver scheme and was advised
+Councillor Stokes (N) requested an update on the bin waiver scheme and was advised

 scheme for 2025 is not active at present but would be in the coming weeks.